vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

-"Men should get rid of their sorrow which is as deep as the sea on account of past karma surrounding the soul, by meditating on those passages which reveal the Lord's qualities.
-If they should not do so, by what other thought can they get rid of their sorrow while in saṁsāra ?"

 "We should, without intermission render service to the Lord in all places and in all circumstances and at all times".